kg-bot/laravel-localization-to-vue/README.md

 let messages = axios.get('http://localhost/js/lang.js') // This is default route which can be changed in config
 </script>
 ```
-You also have nice route name for blade or any other route call, it's `route('assets.lang')`.

 ## Some examples why would you use this package and messages over Laravel standard localization